 This report will provide you with the insight required to understand the time, effort and dedication a member of the Haldimand County Emergency Services puts in for their community.
-This annual report will provide you with the accomplishments achieved in 2018, many of which would be unattainable if it wasn't for our dedicated staff.
+This annual report will provide you with the accomplishments achieved in 2019, many of which would be unattainable if it wasn't for our dedicated staff.

-The report outlines call volumes, response times, public education efforts, professional development and many other significant strides that were made over the past year.
+The report outlines call volumes, response times, public education efforts, fire prevention, professional development and many other significant strides that were made over the past year.

 The Emergency Services Division strives to provide the residents and visitors of our great communities with prompt, professional and compassionate service from well trained and well equipped paramedics and firefighters.
 Responding to the community during their time of need is something we take very serious, which is reflective in the high level of service we provide.
+I am particularly proud of the adoption of the Incident Management System (IMS) for our Emergency Management Program.
+This will allow Haldimand County to greater align with the Provinces Emergency Management Program.